Incode-Technologies-Example-Repos/nodejs-samples/sample-server/README.md

 - POST `/webhook`: Example webhook that reads the json data and return it back a response, from here you could fetch scores or OCR data when the status is ONBOARDING_FINISHED

+- POST `/approve`: Example webhook that reads the json data and if the status is ONBOARDING_FINISHED goes ahead and creates the identity using the `/omni/process/approve` endpoint.

 ## Secure Credential Handling
 We highly recommend to follow the 0 rule for your implementations, where all sensitive calls to incode's endpoints are done in the backend, keeping your apikey protected and just returning a `token` with the user session to the frontend.

-Within this sample you will find the only call to a `/omni/` endpoint we recommend for you to have, it requires the usage of the `apikey`, all further calls must be done using only the generated `token` and be addresed to the `/0/omni` endpoints.
+Within this sample you will find the only calls to a `/omni/` endpoints we recommend for you to have, it requires the usage of the `apikey`, all further calls must be done using only the generated `token` and be addresed to the `/0/omni` endpoints.

 ## Prerequisites
 This sample uses the global fetch API so you must use [Node 18](https://nodejs.org/en) or higher.